Fund+

 Series B in 2021

 Cardior Pharmaceuticals GmbH is a biotechnology company based in Hanover, Germany, established in 2016.
-The company specializes in developing non-coding RNA-based therapeutics aimed at treating and preventing heart disease, which is a leading cause of mortality in the western world.
-Its primary focus is on CDR-132X, an oligonucleotide-based inhibitor that targets a specific microRNA, which serves as a molecular master switch regulating pathological changes in the heart due to stress or injury.
-Cardior Pharmaceuticals is committed to discovering and clinically validating innovative therapies that address the underlying causes of cardiac dysfunction, ultimately striving to improve patients' health and quality of life.
+The company specializes in the development of non-coding RNA-based therapeutics aimed at treating and preventing heart disease, a leading cause of mortality in the western world.
+Its primary focus is on CDR-132X, an oligonucleotide-based inhibitor that targets a molecular master switch (microRNA) responsible for pathological changes in the heart resulting from stress or injury.
+By advancing innovative therapies, Cardior Pharmaceuticals aims to address significant health challenges associated with cardiovascular conditions.

 Series A in 2020